MicahRCM/Gender-Attitude-Explorer/README.md

 ```
 1,152 = 3! × 12 × 4 × 3
 ```
 However, it would be simple to add another demographic group resulting in access to thousands of additional trend lines.
-For example, an additional Demographic Group containing 5 subcategories, such as religion, would result in 4,896 trend lines:
+For example, an additional Demographic Group that contains 5 additional subcategories, such as Religion, would result in 4,896 trend lines:
 ```
 4,894 = 4! x 17 x 4 x 3
 ```
 ##### b.
 How to use GAET

-1) Select desired domain and statistic type, found at the top of the tool:
+1) To plot trend lines, select the desired domain and statistic type, found at the top of the tool:

 <br>